benbeshara/Control-of-Weapons-Gazette-Scraper/README.md

 ...and check the log output

-This is more meant as a base for other projects, like social media/discord bots or for integration intoactivist and abolitionist toolkits.
+This is more meant as a base for other projects, like social media/discord bots or for integration into activist and abolitionist toolkits.

 Idea shamelessly stolen from @vicpol_searches on twitter/X, a platform that is now very inaccessible to a lot of people.